 Downgrade Alert for Freeport-McMoRan (FCX)

-Freeport-McMoRan (NYSE:FCX) was downgraded from Outperform to Market Perform at FBR Capital today.
-The stock closed yesterday at $35.62 on volume of 12.2 million shares, above average daily volume of 8.9 million.
+Freeport-McMoRan (NYSE:FCX) was downgraded from Strong Buy to Neutral at Tigress Financial today.
+The stock closed yesterday at $32.96 on volume of 9.1 million shares, above average daily volume of 7.2 million.

 Freeport-McMoRan Copper & Gold, Inc., through its subsidiary, is a copper, gold and molybdenum mining company.
 The Company primarily mines for copper and owns mining interests in Chile and Indonesia.
 Freeport-McMoRan Copper & Gold also, through a subsidiary, is involved in smelting and refining of copper concentrates.